suyj-git/suyj-git.github.io/_posts/2017-08-26-Neural-Network.markdown

 #Backpropagation
 There two assumptions we need about the cost function:
 1. The cost function can be written as an average $C = \frac{1}{n} \sum_x C_x $over cost functions $C_x$ for individual training examples, $x$.
-2. Tt can be written as a function of the outputs from the neural network.
+2. It can be written as a function of the outputs from the neural network.

 Backpropagation is about understanding how changing the weights and biases in a network changes the cost function.
 We define the error $\delta^l_j$ of neuron $j$ in layer $l$ by